adonisjs/v7-docs/content/start/tutorial/hypermedia/authorization.md

 # Authorization

-Right now, our DevShow app lets users create posts and leave comments.
-In this tutorial, we'll build on top of that by adding the ability for users to edit their own posts, delete their own posts, and delete their own comments.
-Notice the key phrase there—**their own**.
-We don't want users to be able to edit or delete content that belongs to someone else.
+In the previous chapter, we improved DevShow's navigation and styling.
+Now let's add the ability for users to edit and delete their own posts and comments.
+Right now, any logged-in user could modify anyone's content if we added those features—we need to add authorization checks to prevent this.

-You might be thinking, "Can't we just add some if statements in our controllers to check if the logged-in user owns the resource?"
-And you'd be right—that would work for simple cases!
-However, as your application grows and you have more resources with different permission rules, scattering these checks throughout your codebase becomes messy and hard to maintain.
+## Overview

-This is where a dedicated authorization layer comes in.
-AdonisJS provides an official package called `@adonisjs/bouncer` that lets you organize all your authorization logic into reusable **policies**.
-Think of policies as classes that answer the question: "Is this user allowed to perform this action on this resource?"
+To handle permissions properly, we'll use AdonisJS's Bouncer package.
+Bouncer lets you organize authorization logic into **policies**—classes where each method represents a permission check.
+For example, a `PostPolicy` can have an `edit` method that checks if a user can edit a specific post.

-In this tutorial, we'll install Bouncer, create policies for our posts and comments, and then implement the edit and delete features with proper authorization checks built in from the start.
-By the end, you'll have these new features working securely, where users can only modify content they own.
+Instead of scattering permission checks throughout your controllers, you define the rules once in a policy and use them everywhere.
+In this chapter, we'll install Bouncer, create policies for posts and comments, and implement edit and delete features with proper authorization.

 ## Installing Bouncer

-Let's get started by installing the Bouncer package.
-Run the following command in your terminal:
+Let's install the Bouncer package:

 ```bash
 npm install @adonisjs/bouncer
 ```

-After installation, we need to configure the package:
+Now configure it:

 ```bash
 node ace configure @adonisjs/bouncer